mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-01-15-steve-fenton-portrait.md

 ---
-layout: work
+layout: media
 title: "Motorcycle jacket in soft focus"
-description: "PaperFaces portrait of @steve_fenton drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @steve_fenton drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-steve-fenton-twitter-lg.jpg
   thumb: paperfaces-steve-fenton-twitter-150.jpg